WEB-CHILD/SolrWaybackQueryHistory/README.md

 ## Limitations and possible improvements

-- The parser is intentionally simple and uses string searches.
-It may not correctly handle some edge-cases such as repeated parameters, encoded ampersands inside parameter values, or non-standard URL formats.
-A future improvement could use `urllib.parse.urlparse` and `urllib.parse.parse_qs` for more robust parsing.
 - The script currently looks for `localhost:8080/solrwayback/search?query=`.
 If your SolrWayback instance runs on a different host or port, update the script or use a preprocessed history file.

 ## Contributing